Convert to

 Australian Dollar Converters

-The conversion rates from Australian Dollar to other currencies were last updated 58 minutes ago.
+The conversion rates from Australian Dollar to other currencies were last updated 5 hours ago.

 The Australian dollar is the official currency of the Commonwealth of Australia and its 7 territories – namely, Ashmore and Cartier islands, Christmas Island, Cocos Islands (also known as Keeling Islands), Coral Sea Islands, Heard Island and McDonald Islands, and Norfolk Island.
 Four other neighbouring countries also use this currency – specifically Kiribati (alongside the Kiribati dollar), Nauru, Tuvalu (alongside the Tuvaluan dollar), and Zimbabwe.